-Morissette announced a summer tour in 2000 called "The One Tour," which saw her go to parts of the world rarely (if ever) toured.
+Morissette announced a summer tour in 2000 called “The One Tour,” which saw her go to parts of the world rarely (if ever) toured.
 In each city, she selected an ambassador through a web contest to teach her other traditions and cultures.
-Later that year she was featured on the television program, "Music In High Places," where she performed acoustic in the Navajo Nation in Arizona, and also learned the cultures, practices, traditions and songs from the area's Natives.
-That same year, she performed on the Broadway production of The Vagina Monologues.
+Later that year she was featured on the television program, “Music In High Places,” where she performed acoustically in the Navajo Nation in Arizona, and also learned the cultures, practices, traditions and songs of the area’s Natives.
+That same year, she performed in the Broadway production of The Vagina Monologues.

 FEAST ON SCRAPS, a CD/DVD collection of b-sides and rarities was in the stores in time for Christmas.
 The live portion was recorded during the previous tour while in Rotterdam, Netherlands, while the remainder of it was recording session out-takes and throw-aways that didn’t make the previous album.